 Visitors to the CSU campus will find it largely accessible.
 Parking for persons with disabilities is available in most lots and near each building.
-Because the Cleveland State University campus is always expanding and improving you will want to keep up with the following information.
+Since the Cleveland State University campus is always expanding and improving you will want to keep up with the following information:

 The campus map is updated as permanent changes occur on campus.
 The file is a PDF document so you will need Adobe Reader or another PDF viewer to see it.

-This Fall CSU will also start displaying Tactile Maps in select locations around campus.
+CSU has also started displaying Tactile Maps in select locations around campus.
 These maps were designed for universal access so that all students of differing abilities can use them.
 These maps can be read visually or felt by blind students to find locations and accessible routes of travel.
 Portable tactile maps can be borrowed from the Office of Disability Services.

 Ample accessible parking is available on campus.
-For more information regarding CSU Parking Services, refer to their website.
+For more information regarding Parking for Persons with Disabilities, refer to the Parking Services website.

 Students, employees, and visitors will need to display valid Disability Parking Placards from the State of Ohio Bureau of Motor Vehicles.
 The application for temporary and long-term disabled parking placards can be found on that website at http://bmv.ohio.gov.
 Students, employees, and visitors are still expected to pay the appropriate CSU parking fees.
 Please see the Ohio BMV website for regulations regarding temporary disabled parking privileges.

 The Inner Link, also known as the Interior Connector, connects many buildings on campus by a second floor corridor, making travel during the winter and inclement weather easier for all.
 The linking corridors are marked with lime green (some yellow) dots along the baseboard.
-There is an Inner Link route from East 17th Street to East 24th street that is mostly indoors.
-After the construction of our new Student Center is complete the first floor outdoor reroute will be moved inside to the 2nd floor.
+There is an Inner Link route that stretches from the Urban Affairs building at East 17th Street to the CSU Rec Center at East 24th street that is completely indoors.

 Due to multiple construction projects on campus, please call ahead to your destination to make sure the accessible route has not changed.
 Accessible routes will be available but may change as construction progresses.
 Check the Construction update information to find the latest on construction projects at CSU.